robtot/food-stock-manager/backend/README.md

 - POSTGRES_HOST

 The backend creates users on startup.
 By default it creates user with username "test" and password "test".
 You can change users to create with FOOD_STOCK_MANAGER_USERS env variable (by default it is set to "[{ id: 'test', password: 'test' }]")

+## API tests

+You can run integration tests with "npm testApi" command if you have api running with docker-compose and installed dev dependencies with npm ("npm install --only=dev").

+To view the tests import FoodStockManager.postman_collection.json into Postman.